aleathwick/380-music-representation/README.md

 The original papers:

-PF is first introduced in depth in [*This time with feeling: Learning expressive musical performance*](https://arxiv.org/abs/1808.03715).
-There is an earlier paper , but it is brief.
+PF is described in depth in [*This time with feeling: Learning expressive musical performance*](https://arxiv.org/abs/1808.03715), by Oore et al..

-NT is introduced in [*Transformer-NADE for Piano Performances*](https://nips2018creativity.github.io/doc/Transformer_NADE.pdf)
+NT is introduced in [*Transformer-NADE for Piano Performances*](https://nips2018creativity.github.io/doc/Transformer_NADE.pdf), by Hawthorne et al..

 ## Notebooks & Scripts
 ### Sequence Generatioin
 Two notebooks for generating new sequences are provided, one for each of the representations.
 Some ready-trained weights are provided for use with the sequence generation notebooks.

-For some examples of generated sequences, check out [this youtube playlist](https://www.youtube.com/playlist?list=PLCO5IgjyszQvCVXG4f_JiPaQwcCvoQCpN).
+For some examples of generated sequences from this project, check out [this youtube playlist](https://www.youtube.com/playlist?list=PLCO5IgjyszQvCVXG4f_JiPaQwcCvoQCpN).

 ### Data Making & Analysing
 A notebook is provided for creating data in each representation, starting from the raw midi files of the MAESTRO dataset.
 Also provided is the notebook I used to plot and compare models, and explore the data.

 ### Model Training
 Four scripts are provided for training models: one each for PF and NT with and without chroma.
-These scripts generate loss plots, loss history, a log file describing model and data configuration, and model weights that can be loaded later for prediction.
+These scripts generate loss plots, loss history, a log file describing model and data configuration, and model weights that can be loaded later for sequence generation.

 ## A brief summary of my work
 In short, I found that NT is much easier to generate human like sequences with.
 A lot of that probably comes down to the primitive sampling method I used.
 PR splits up attributes of a note into separate events, whereas NT has the model predict all attributes of a note in a single timestep, thus introducing some joint modelling of probability that PR would need beam search to emulate.
 The inventors of PR used beam search, I did not.